Lewis-and-Clark-Data-Science/Data-Science-Resources/README.md

 Check out the following [website](https://lewis-and-clark-data-science.github.io/Data-Science-Resources/) to see all our resources: <https://lewis-and-clark-data-science.github.io/Data-Science-Resources/>

-We've also linked most of the resources on this readme:
+We've also linked most of the resources on this README:

 -   [Link to main github organization](https://github.com/Lewis-and-Clark-Data-Science): includes repositories with various tutorials.